Innocence Project New Orleans (IPNO)

-- Leading group and/or individual sessions on identified needs, such as job interview best practices, managing relationships, and other topics as decided by the Client Services Advocate and client.
+- Leading group and/or individual sessions on identified needs, such as job interview best practices, managing relationships, and other topics as decided by the Client Services team and client.

-- Encouraging clients to consider counseling or other mental health assistance when needed; making this process as easy as possible by coordinating transport, answering questions, providing information.
+- Encouraging clients to consider counseling or other mental health assistance when needed; make this process as easy as possible by coordinating transport, answering questions, providing information.

 - Connect participants to resources within the community that support their reentry plan.

 - Attend weekly team meetings to share progress updates, concerns and/or barriers of caseload.

 - Coordinate needs such as long term housing, employment, medical care, mental health, and family relationships.
 This includes assisting clients with applying for various assistance programs and obtaining identification.